-The Commute Program provides transit and vanpool incentives to all eligible state employees.
-The goal of the Commute Program is to reduce the number of vehicles on the road by encouraging employees to explore and use alternate means of transportation to commute to and from work; fewer vehicles on the road means an improvement in air quality and less traffic congestion.
+The Commute Programs provide bicycle, mass transit and vanpool incentives to all eligible state employees.
+The goal of the Commute Programs is to reduce the number of vehicles on the road by encouraging employees to explore and use alternate means of transportation to commute to and from work.
+Fewer vehicles on the road means an improvement in air quality and less traffic congestion.

-The state, as the employer, may establish and implement procedures and eligibility criteria for the administration of the benefits in the Commute Program, including required receipts and certification of expenses.
-If you have specific questions about the Commute Program please contact your department for assistance.
+The state, as the employer, may establish and implement procedures and eligibility criteria for the administration of the benefits in the Commute Programs, including required receipts and certification of expenses.
+If you have specific questions about the Commute Programs, please contact your department for assistance.